We Are Elder-Led, Congregational-Ruled

 But how does Jesus Christ, now ascended to the Father’s right hand, lead His church?
 Again, the Bible is clear.
 The ascended Christ has granted gospel ministers as gifts to His church (Ephesians 4:11-13).
 These gospel ministers, primarily pastors (also called elders or overseers), feed the flock of God among them with the gospel word and lead by their example (1 Peter 5:1-5).

-The Bible, however, also shows us that the congregation has a divinely-given authoritative role in regards to church discipline (Matthew 18:15-20), doctrine (Galatians 1), and affirming its leaders (Acts 6; 1 Timothy 3).
+The Bible, however, also shows us that the congregation has a divinely-given authoritative role in regards to church membership (Matthew 18:15-20), doctrine (Galatians 1), and affirming its leaders (Acts 6; 1 Timothy 3).
 Consequently, our approach to church government seeks to be faithful to what God has revealed in Scripture.
 At Kinney, the best way to describe our church government is Elder-led and Congregational-ruled.
 In short, this means that the church is guided by a plurality of Elders, but the ultimate authority in key matters belongs to the congregation.

 “Elder-Led” means that God has given the Elders charge to lead the church, under the guidance of God’s Word, to carry out the mission Jesus has given the church—namely, to make disciples of all peoples (Matt.
 28:18-20).
 The primary way Elders lead the church is through teaching God’s Word (1 Tim.
 3:2; Titus 1:9) and equipping the saints for ministry (Eph.
 4:11-12).

 The Bible teaches that a church should be led by a plurality of Elders (Acts 20:17; Phil.
 1:1; Titus 1:5).
 Ideally, every church should be led by more than one elder; that is, qualified men of godly character (1 Tim.
 3:1-7; Titus 1:5-9), intentional care for the members of the church (1 Tim.
 3:5; 1 Pet.
 5:2), deep conviction in right doctrine and biblical knowledge (Titus 1:9), and demonstrable competence in teaching God’s Word (1 Tim.
 3:2; 2 Tim.
 2:24; Titus 1:9).
 These four qualities (character, care, conviction, and competence) must be observed over time by the congregation before affirming a man to to be an Elder.
-Furthermore, the Bible uses the terms elder, overseer, bishop, and pastor interchangeably (Acts 20:17, 28; 1 Pet.
+Furthermore, the Bible uses the terms elder, overseer, and pastor interchangeably (Acts 20:17, 28; 1 Pet.
 5:1-2).

 It is important to note that the Elders do not have the final say in all matters.
 At Kinney, we do not hold to an elder-rule model of government.
-Instead, we believe Scripture teaches that the congregation as a whole has the final say in four key areas: doctrine, membership, discipline, and appointing leaders.
+Instead, we believe Scripture teaches that the congregation as a whole has the final say in three key areas: doctrine, membership, and appointing leaders.

 In matters of doctrine, when Paul addresses the church at Galatia regarding the toleration of false teaching, he does not rebuke the elders; he rebukes the church as a whole (Gal.
 1:6).
 Therefore, the congregation is ultimately responsible for guarding and protecting the doctrine of the church.
 One outworking of this responsibility is for the members to vote on our Statement of Faith.